· Business and Communication

 Faculty members placed in leadership positions lead by example, lifting others.
 They motivate fellow faculty members to excel in learning and teaching and in their work with students.

 The academic vice president selects the college deans from among full-time faculty members (see 2.3.9 Campus Administrative Assignments).
 The Board of Trustees approves the appointments.
 College deans sit on the Deans' Council, Academic Council, and University Council; attend Campus Leadership Forums and College Dean and Department Chair Retreats; and preside over their respective College Councils.

 The position of college dean is generally a 5-7 year assignment.
 College deans receive 6 to 9 hours of administrative leave per semester.

-Each college dean selects one to two associate deans to assist with curriculum issues, outcomes and assessment, faculty development, mentored research and other tasks as assigned (see 2.3.9 Campus Administrative Assignments).
-The associate dean of each college sits on the Curriculum Council or the Faculty Development and Mentored Research Council.
+Each college dean selects two associate deans to assist with curriculum issues and outcomes and assessment; and faculty development and mentored research.
+Other tasks may be assigned (see 2.3.9 Campus Administrative Assignments).
+The associate dean of each college sits on the Curriculum Council or the Faculty Development Council.